 First, I create a “shape culture” classroom.
-I rename the tables (I call my students by table colors).
-I rename the table a shape and put that shape on their desk.
+When I need to call a group of students sitting at the same table, I usually call them by colors, like purple table or blue table.
+I rename the tables a shape we will learn and put that shape on their desk.
 They enjoy the change in table name (and will correct me if I accidentally say the color name and not their shape name).

 Now, let’s talk about books!

 I always like to get my students excited about what we are doing in math by putting books in the library about the subject.
 So, I went through my personal library and the school library and found some books to put on display.
 Here are the books that I put in my classroom library.

 I read The Shape of Things, Circus Shapes and Not a Box.
 These colorful books really got the students talking about shapes they see all around them!
 I put these books in the class library so students can interact with them during literacy centers or when they finish their work early and have time to read.

 Activity #1: Using positional words to describe the location of 3D shapes

 These activity cards are for using positional words to describe the location of 3D shapes.
 Students pick a card describe the location to their partner and the partner builds according to what their friend said.
 Students have a choice they can use the picture or flip the card over and read the words.